 During in-processing, each student is assigned a Faculty Advisor.
 The Faculty Advisor serves as the student's principal advisor on academic and professional matters throughout the academic year.
-Faculty Advisors meet with their advisees during the first week of school and consistently throughout the year.
+Faculty Advisors meet with their advisees during the first week of school and consistently throughout the year, generally at least once during each core course.
 Students are encouraged to consult with their advisors on any College-related matter, or for more general counseling/advice.